 This is the one I went with:

-- Travel in Style – Made of 20D 400T nylon, our stylish, compressible, and the lightweight puffer coats are ideal for on-the-go use with this packable down jacket’s carrying pouch-perfect to bring on…
+- Travel in Style – Made of 20D 400T nylon, our stylish, compressible, and lightweight puffer jackets are ideal for on-the-go use with the packable down jacket’s carrying pouch – perfect for bringing on…

 I got the kids these: